zepp/SimpleMVP/README.md

 * Settings dialog
 * Event info dialog

 Main fragment has several controls to show an android toast or a snackbar.
 Duration and text can be changed.
-Also there is a math expression calculator, permissions request and custom handler invocation.
+Also there is a math expression calculator, a permissions request and a custom handler invocation.
 Pay attention how incorrect input and undefined mathematical operations are handled.

 Timer fragment provides a simple timer UI.
 There is stop/start button and elapsed time indicator.
 Timer is implemented using custom view (`CircleProgress`).

 Event fragment displays all logged events.
-Every card has an ID, event title and some info (resource name of view that produced an event, broadcast intent action).
+Every card has an ID, an event title and some info (resource name of view that produced an event, broadcast intent action).
 When floating action button is pressed all events are cleared.
 Precise event may be removed by pressing trashcan icon on the right side of the card.

 Settings dialog provides a control over UI update delay and allows to subscribe to several broadcast events.

-Presenter lifetime is not affected by configuration change so fragments appearance is fully restored when configuration change has been finished.
+Presenter lifetime is not affected by a configuration change so fragment's appearance is fully restored when configuration change has been finished.

 # License
 MIT License